RalitsaTerzieva/ralitsaterzieva/README.md

 I am Rali and I am working as a Software Engineer on projects based on Python/Django and JavaScript/React.

-* 🔍Looking for a Full-stack position with React/Django.
+* 🔍Looking for a Full-stack position with React/Django or only Python/Django.
 * 💻 Currently working on React based application and building personal Django based applications.